 Nugent-Hopkins is the first WHL player to be drafted first since 1996.
 Six of the first eight picks this year were centers.
 Then came a run of defensemen, with six going in the top 14.
 After that, came a couple of eyebrow-raising trades.

 The Oilers chose left wing Taylor Hall from the Windsor Spitfires of the OHL No. 1 in 2010, and Nugent-Hopkins could eventually find himself on a line with him.

 To get there, Nugent-Hopkins has to bulk up.
-Listed at 6-foot-1 and 164 pounds, the native of British Columbia said this week he's added 10 pounds since the end of his junior season and plans to pack on five more.
+Listed at 6-foot-1 and 164 pounds, the native of British Columbia said this week he's added 10 pounds to that total since the end of his junior season and plans to pack on five more.

 "Steak and potatoes, mostly," he said when asked about his diet.
 "Just trying to put some weight on."